 What Can Prevent A Person From Qualifying for Life Insurance in California?

 Laws prevent insurance companies from denying people coverage because of race, religion, religion, gender, etc. Still, there are lawful reasons why a life insurance company can deny someone a policy in California.
-Certain pre-existing medical conditions, dangerous hobbies, and reckless driving history are all things that could result in a person being denied a life insurance policy.
+Certain pre-existing medical conditions, dangerous hobbies, and a reckless driving history are all reasons a person could be denied a life insurance policy.

 How Long Does it Take to Get a Life Insurance Claim Paid in CA?

 On average, it can take a life insurance company between 30-60 days to process a claim.
 If you are the beneficiary of a life insurance policy, you should try to file your claim as soon after the insured’s death as possible.
 Working with a California life insurance lawyer can ensure that your claim is filed timely and correctly.

 What Happens When A Life Insurance Claim Is Denied?